 CDC director urges Americans to get flu vaccine during coronavirus pandemic

-(CNN) – Experts continue warning about the devastating effects of a second wave of coronavirus cases, but a top U.S. health official says it will be even worse if Americans don’t get a flu shot.
+(CNN) -While experts continue to warn about the devastating effects of a second wave of coronavirus cases, a top U.S. health official says it will be even worse if Americans don’t get a flu shot.

-A top U.S. health official says a second wave of coronavirus cases will be even worse if Americans don't get vaccinated for the flu.
-(Source: CNN)

 Dr. Robert Redfield, the director of the Centers for Disease Control and Prevention, said it’s especially important to be vaccinated against the flu.